powsybl/powsybl.github.io/pages/documentation/grid/formats/psse.md

     `Z3 = 0.5 * (Z2-3 + Z3-1 - Z1-2)`

-- All the shunt admittance of the three winding transformer in the PSS®E model is assigned to the winding `1`.
+- All the shunt admittances of the three windings transformer in the PSS®E model are assigned to the winding `1`.
 There is not shunt admittance at windings `2` and `3`.
 - Each winding can have a complex ratio and a `ratioTapChanger` or `phaseTapChanger` with its corresponding control, always at end `1`.
-The current PowSyBl version only supports one enabled control by three winding transformer so if there is more than one enabled only the first (winding `1`, winding `2`, winding `3`) is kept enabled, the rest are automatically disabled.
+The current PowSyBl version only supports one enabled control by three windings transformer so if there is more than one enabled only the first (winding `1`, winding `2`, winding `3`) is kept enabled, the rest are automatically disabled.
-- In three winding transformers the status attribute (field `STAT` in the _Transformer Data_ record) could be `0` that means all tre windings disconnected, `1` for all windings connected, `2` for only the second winding disconnected, `3` for the third winding disconnected and `4` for the first winding disconnected.
+- In three windings transformers the status attribute (field `STAT` in the _Transformer Data_ record) could be `0` that means all the windings disconnected, `1` for all windings connected, `2` for only the second winding disconnected, `3` for the third winding disconnected and `4` for the first winding disconnected.

 ![ThreeWindingTransformerModels](img/psse/three-windings-transformer-model.svg){: width="100%" .center-image}